devcbell/hello-world/README.md

 10/20/18:
 Not been up to much, sadly.
 Midterms start this week, and I've been trying to get all normal assignments/projects done and out of the way ontop of thinking of switching majors and other boring university stuff.
 Still going through loops and other operators.
 Since I haven't had time to learn new stuff, I've been writing down notes and almost caught up to where I am tutorial wise.

+10/23/18:
+Finished with the next section in the Python course I'm in, but there's an assessment/check that I don't feel I'm ready for.
+I sorta remember and understand the concepts that were being taught but to be honest, without some sort of practice problems it seems very hard for me to keep up.
+I know I should probably write stuff by hand everyday or find a Python exercise site, but the ones I've found are still a bit too advanced for me (like I'm one chapter behind where they'd be useful).
+Kind of dispointed in this section more than anything, the first section was filled with practice problems and hands on stuff while this one seems empty.
+The next section seems better as it looks like that wraps up with my first "big" project.

+Oh and midterms started for me this week - yay.
+On the upside though I'm sorta enjoying the very little coding I've learned and am thinking of switching to CS as a major, though it's not completely nessessary.
+The math I'm not really worried about since I'm already in a math/theory heavy major.